waimea-igdaikee/200-dtd-assessment/design.md

 Accessibility is making sure everyone can use a website, no matter their device, disabilities, or technical expertise.

-It's vital that *anyone* using my website is able to do so easily - every member of the public is a potential customer and having people be turned away because they aren't able to interact with my website (e.g. because they are colour-blind and can't read red text on green) would not only be bad for my Mum's business, but also verging on ableist - everyone should to be able to use my website.
+It's vital that *anyone* using my website is able to do so easily - every member of the public is a potential customer and having people be turned away because they aren't able to interact with my website (e.g. because they are colour-blind and can't read red text on green) would not only be bad for my Mum's business, but also verging on discriminatory - everyone should to be able to use my website.

 To make my website accessible to all I will need to ensure that my website works on all devices and screen sizes - this may look like responsive design and/or a separate layout for mobile devices.
 I will also need to make sure the content of my website is able to be viewed and interacted with by everyone.
 This will include
 - Selecting a good colour scheme to ensure that people with colour-blindness or impaired vision can read the text,